Skip to main content

 • Develops place value understanding to 120; introduces telling time to the half-hour and US coin recognition.

-• Leads halaqa-style discussions where students respond to each other, citing evidence from the text.
+• Moderates student-led discussions and debates where students respond to each other, citing evidence from the text.

 • Drafts paragraph-level writing in narrative, opinion, and informational genres with editing routines.